jakedmtr/heart-disease-analysis/README.md

         -- Value 3: non-anginal pain
         -- Value 4: asymptomatic

-      5 trestbps: resting blood pressure (in mm Hg on admission to the hospital)
+      5 restbps: resting blood pressure (in mm Hg on admission to the hospital)

       6 chol: serum cholesterol in mg/dl